kenanmorani/kenanmorani/README.md

 * I am interested in Computer Vision, Data Science and academic roles
 * I look to collaborate with academicians, programmers and all others
 * You can always reach me at (kenan.morani@gmail.com)
+* Kindly check my organization for more comprehensive details of my work

 # Achievements
 * Providing mobile-friendly Transformer-based solution for COVID-19 diagnosis using xxs_mobilevit.